Sindh: Fauna

 Among the wild animals, the Sindh ibex (sareh), blackbuck, wild sheep (Urial or gadh) and wild bear are found in the western rocky range.
 The leopard is now rare and the Asiatic cheetah extinct.
 The Pirrang (large tiger cat or fishing cat) of the eastern desert region is also disappearing.
 Deer occur in the lower rocky plains and in the eastern region, as do the Striped hyena (charakh), jackal, fox, porcupine, common gray mongoose and hedgehog.
 The Sindhi phekari, red lynx or Caracal cat, is found in some areas.
 Phartho (hog deer) and wild bear occur, particularly in the central inundation belt.
 There are bats, lizards and reptiles, including the cobra, lundi (viper) and the mysterious Sindh krait of the Thar region, which is supposed to suck the victim's breath in his sleep.

 Some unusual sightings of Asian cheetah occurred in 2003 near the Balochistan border in Kirthar Mountains.
-The rare houbara bustard find Sindh's warm climate suitable to rest and mate.
+The rare Houbara bustard finds Sindh's warm climate suitable to rest and mate.
 Unfortunately, it is hunted by locals and foreigners.

 Crocodiles are rare and inhabit only the backwaters of the Indus, eastern Nara channel and Karachi backwater.
 Besides a large variety of marine fish, the plumbeous dolphin, the beaked dolphin, rorqual or blue whale and skates frequent the seas along the Sindh coast.
 The Pallo (Sable fish), a marine fish, ascends the Indus annually from February to April to spawn.
 The Indus river dolphin is among the most endangered species in Pakistan and is found in the part of the Indus river in northern Sindh.
 Hog deer and wild bear occur, particularly in the central inundation belt.

 Although Sindh has a semi arid climate, through its coastal and riverine forests, its huge fresh water lakes and mountains and deserts, Sindh supports a large amount of varied wildlife.
 Due to the semi-arid climate of Sindh the left out forests support an average population of jackals and snakes.
 The national parks established by the Government of Pakistan in collaboration with many organizations such as World Wide Fund for Nature and Sindh Wildlife Department support a huge variety of animals and birds.
 The Kirthar National Park in the Kirthar range spreads over more than 3000 km2 of desert, stunted tree forests and a lake.
 The KNP supports Sindh ibex, wild sheep (urial) and black bear along with the rare leopard.
 There are also occasional sightings of The Sindhi phekari, ped lynx or Caracal cat.
 There is a project to introduce tigers and Asian elephants too in KNP near the huge Hub Dam Lake.
 Between July and November when the monsoon winds blow onshore from the ocean, giant olive ridley turtles lay their eggs along the seaward side.
 The turtles are protected species.
 After the mothers lay and leave them buried under the sands the SWD and WWF officials take the eggs and protect them until they are hatched to keep them from predators.